What do I wear for a portrait?

 I don’t photoshop out blemishes for editorial portraits because of photojournalistic ethics.
 But you can wear makeup if it makes you feel more comfortable.
 I love fancy eyeliner and bright lipstick.

 I can do more to make skin look clear in commercial portraits, but I have to balance that with keeping the skin looking natural.
 I don’t do significant alterations in photoshop to take off 20 years or 20 pounds, but I do have some tricks in camera to make you look your best.

 Portraits require some space.
 Academic offices are usually too small.
 Rooms with a big conference table are problematic for lights.
 My favorite locations are atriums, dens, studio apartments, patios, & lawns.

-Backgrounds are important but can be fudged.
-If the portrait is for a specific institution or company there can be hints in the background.
-Most of the time I use the background for atmosphere and keep it nondescript.
+Backgrounds are essential but can be fudged.
+For example, if the portrait is for a specific institution or company there can be hints in the background.
+Most of the time, I use the background for the atmosphere and keep it nondescript.

 I often make portraits at my Somerville portrait studio because it has space and a variety of backgrounds that I can control.

 I once had 2 minutes to shoot a portrait of the King of Jordan in his office.
 If I’m honest, it was one of my worst portraits ever.

 A good portrait takes an hour or two to coax the most out of the sitter, location, and lighting.
 A great portrait takes days or weeks.